aws-amplify/amplify-studio/markdown/tests/android/kotlin_relationship.md

 **Delete**

-In one-to-many relationships, deleting the source model will automatically delete all target models that belong to it, both locally, and on the backend.
+In one-to-many relationships, deleting the source model will automatically delete all target models that belong to it, both locally and on the backend.

 ```kt
 Amplify.DataStore.query(Publication::class.java, Where.id("YOUR_PUBLICATION_ID"),